 Students have the right to cancel the ENROLLMENT AGREEMENT that a students' signed for a program of instruction including any equipment, such as books, materials, and supplies, or any other goods and services included in the agreement.
 Laguna Technical College shall refund 100 percent of the amount paid for institutional charges, less a reasonable deposit or registration fee not to exceed two hundred fifty dollars (\$250), if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later. §94920(b) Cancellation shall occur when students gives written NOTICE OF CANCELLATION at the address of the school shown on the top of the front page of the ENROLLMENT AGREEMENT.
 Students can do this by mail, hand delivery, email, or telegram.
 The written NOTICE OF CANCELLATION, if sent by mail, is effective when deposited in the mail properly addressed with postage prepaid.
-The written NOTICE OF CANCELLATION, if sent by mail, is effective when deposited in the mail properly addressed with postage prepaid.
-The written NOTICE OF CANCELLATION if sent by mail, is effective when deposited in the bound by students' ENROLLMENT AGREEMENT.
+The written NOTICE OF CANCELLATION need not take any particular form, and, however expressed, it is effective if it shows that students no longer wish to be bound by students' ENROLLMENT AGREEMENT.
 Students will be given a 'NOTICE OF CANCELLATION' form when they enroll, but if a student chooses to cancel, the student can use any written notice that the student wishes.